-- 3.3 When the current Black Country Core Strategy (BCCS) was adopted there was a commitment to review it after 5 years.
-This was deemed necessary by the Planning Inspectors who examined the Plan to ensure the spatial objectives and the strategy are continually up to date, and also to ensure that the Plan reflects up to date national planning policy and guidance. - 3.4 The review of the BCCS will plan for further into the future up to 2036 and will provide the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land. - The programming for the review of the Core Strategy is set out in the table below.
-The timetable has been updated since the previous LDS to take account of changes in stages of the plan's production.
-In order to help address the issues of the area, such as seeking to meet our housing needs and planning for employment growth, the Black Country Authorities bid for funding from the Government's 'Joint Working Fund'.
-This bid was successful and provides the resources necessary to fund the detailed assessments to reach the 'Draft Plan' stage within a shorter time than would otherwise have been the case.
-This is to be achieved by the removal of 'Preferred Options' as a separate stage, so the next stage of consultation will be on the Draft Plan.
+3.6 Along with a change in the approach to the preparation of the BCP there have also been changed made to the stages of the plan in order to support the delivery of the plan in the most expedient timescale possible with such a complex set of land use and policy considerations to resolve.
+As set out in the LDS 2018 there has been the removal of 'Preferred Options' as a separate stage, so the next stage of consultation will be on the Draft Plan.
 The rolling of the Preferred Options stage into the Draft Plan allows for more time to understand complex evidence and address fully the consultation responses to the Issues and Options stage without a delay in the overall anticipated adoption date for the plan.
-The DPD profile on the Core Strategy Review, which can be viewed in Appendix 1, contains more detailed information on the proposed timescales and chain of conformity.
-In view of the complexity of the issues the Core Strategy has to address and the likelihood that these might be affected by changing circumstances or new evidence5 this programme will have to be kept under review.
+The DPD profile on the Black Country Plan which can be viewed in Appendix 1, contains more detailed information on the proposed timescales and chain of conformity.
+In view of the complexity of the issues the Black Country Plan has to address and the likelihood that these might be affected by changing circumstances or new evidence this programme will have to be kept under review.